 Darwin Courthouse and Police Station (former) 1884, Darwin, NT

-The Northern Territory was originally under the administration of the South Australian Government until the 1970s, information on the history of the NT Parliament is available here.
+The Northern Territory was originally under the administration of the South Australian Government until the 1970s.
+To find out more about that and information on the history of the Northern Territory Parliament click here.

-Courthouse ventilation was not always up to providing relief from the stifling tropical heat it seems, especially in a crowded courtroom during a murder trial.
+Courthouse ventilation was not always up to providing relief from the stifling tropical heat especially in a crowded courtroom.
 During a trial in March, 1900 before a sitting of the Northern Territory Circuit Court, proceedings were particularly trying to the patience of all concerned.

 The heat throughout was intense, and the crowded and badly ventilated Court House from a climatic point of view, could only be adequately described as a little inferno.2

 A superior court was eventually established in the Northern Territory on 30 May 1911.
-When the Territory was surrendered by the South Australian Government to the Commonwealth, a law (the Supreme Court Ordinance) was passed to establish the Supreme Court of the Northern Territory.
-A history of the Supreme Court of the Northern Territory can be read on the Court’s website here.
+When the Territory was surrendered by the South Australian Government to the Commonwealth, a law was passed (the Supreme Court Ordinance) to establish the Supreme Court of the Northern Territory.

 Mr Justice Bevan was the first judge appointed, arriving one year later at Darwin by the steamer Empire in May.
 Two days later a public swearing-in ceremony took place at the Darwin Courthouse.
 A number of citizens witnessed the ceremony.
 His Honour presented to the Administrator of the Northern Territory the commission, signed by the Governor-General, appointing him judge of the Supreme Court of the Northern Territory.
 The Administrator administered to Justice Bevan the oath of allegiance to the sovereign and the oath of office.
 Afterwards he was “a guest at Government House, the residence provided for the judge being in the hands of the carpenters and painters.”3